trec-dragun/trec-dragun.github.io/content/_index.md

 ### Task 2: Report Generation

-This is the core task of this track: for each topic (i.e., target news article), generate a well-attributed report to provide more background and context, such as the bias and motivation of the source, details on cited evidence, and viewpoints from other sources, to help readers form their own trustworthiness assessments.
+This is the **core task** of this track: for each topic (i.e., target news article), generate a well-attributed report to provide more background and context, such as the bias and motivation of the source, details on the cited support in the article, and viewpoints from other sources, to help readers form their own trustworthiness assessments.
 These reports are expected to thoughtfully address the most important questions from Task 1.
 It can be viewed as a RAG-style task, with a fixed query: *tell me what I should know about this article to better assess its trustworthiness*, but a varying context: *the news article*.

 Each sentence should have **at most three references** (i.e., segment's `docid` from `MS MARCO V2.1 (Segmented)`).
 The total length of the generated reports should be **within 250 words**.
 Note that it is possible that no answer exists in `MS MARCO V2.1 (Segmented)` for some generated questions from Task 1.
 In such cases, it is suggested to skip those questions in the generated reports, as answers without citations (not grounded on the web collection) are not desired for RAG systems.